 Farrah sounded annoyed as she said.
 “Fine, the higher ups had us place the Mundanes in the defunct Subway because it was safer.
-But the subway does need to be searched, anyway.
+But we need to search the subway, anyway.
 Just in case some rats have made their way in to the subway system.
-And I would think you’d trust my experience enough to tell you when I think you're ready for the big leagues.”
+And I would think you’d trust my experience enough to tell you when I think you’re ready for the big leagues.”

 Deckart grinned “Work is work, right?
 Our point of entry into the old subway system is just across the river on Brazos street.”

 Hildy sounded a little awkward after Kaleb and Farrah’s conversation saying.
 “I’ve called you a taxi, it should arrive soon.”

 “Thank you, Hildy.”
 Deckart said as they made their way out of the house.
 Kaleb locked his door and followed the detective to the curb.
 As Kaleb stood on the curb, he remembered that he told Roy he would stop by Nova Hardware.

 “We need to make a stop at Nova Hardware up the road, first it’s on the way.”
 Kaleb said.

 Deckart nodded.
 They waited for 3 minutes before an auto-taxi pulled up on the street.
 Sitting in the passenger seat Kaleb told the automaton at the wheel to head to Nova Hardware.
 The faceless droid whirred as it tilted its head and beeped confirmation.
 They pulled away from his house and shot down the street after Deckart settled in the back seat.

 Pulling up in front of Nova Hardware, Kaleb saw Roy’s truck out front.
 Telling both Deckart and the Robot driver he would be right back, Kaleb walked into the hardware store.
 Hank was at the counter as Kaleb walked in.
 The store was almost empty, and no one was at the counter so Kaleb moved to talk to Hank.